Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Guide.md

 ### Registering a Database Source

-To begin working with a database in Swytch, you must first register it using the `AddDatastore` method available on your `ISwytchApp` instance.
+To begin working with a database in Swytch, you must first register it using the `AddDatastore` method available on your `ISwytchApp`(SwychApp) instance.
 This method stores the connection string along with the type of database provider, so Swytch can later retrieve and create a proper connection when needed.

 The `AddDatastore` method accepts two parameters: